-We believe that diversity in a not for profit board is vital – and we define diversity as including board members that represent the population the organization serves.
-Diversity is not based simply on race and ethnicity, but also socio-economic status, age, gender, geography, sexuality, education, physical and cognitive ability, religious beliefs, etc. – in short, diversity of thought and perspective is imperative.
+We believe that diversity in a not-for-profit board is vital, and we define diversity as including board members that represent the population the organization serves.
+Diversity is not based simply on race and ethnicity, but also socio-economic status, age, gender, geography, sexuality, education, physical and cognitive ability, religious beliefs, etc. In short, diversity of thought and perspective is imperative.
 Many nonprofits want to diversify their board, but just don’t know how to make connections.
-There are many valuable and potential leaders who are rarely considered for board service and/or have themselves felt they would not be eligible and are unable to make the connection as well.
+At the same time, there are many valuable and potential leaders who are rarely considered for board service and/or have themselves felt they would not be eligible.
+This is exactly what we hope to change.

 In fall of 2014 a partnership of the Gifford Foundation, the Central New York Community Foundation, Leadership Greater Syracuse, the Human Services Leadership Council and City of Syracuse residents developed an initiative called Nourishing Tomorrow’s Leaders which focuses on leadership development through board service.
 The goal is to increase inclusiveness and diversity on non-profit boards; increase and enhance the pool of effective board members and new leaders; educate and inspire those who participate and provide quality training to individuals in the community.
 In 2014 there were 28 graduates of the program, now there are more than 150.